Marieelkj/Master_thesis_code/README.md

   - The data has also been added to this drive were the train, val and test have been split up
     - https://drive.google.com/drive/folders/1E6A89Bk9vjy9MTyWJEuJ8RZJwK89LI2Z?usp=drive_link
        - dataset folder belongs in hybridGNet-main folder
+           - very big file containing the used x-rays
        - rest belongs in generateData folder
            - unetdata - 14 points data
            - eyedata - 24 points data